 Looks like Apple finally gets it right.
 After five beta test versions, Apple has let loose its iOS 6.1 update.
 The update will render more support for LTE networks along with mobile-friendly services such as Siri, the movie ticket buying service.
 The iOS 6.1 was released via over-the-air as well as by download through iTunes.
 The first update since September 2012.
 The release addresses some minor bug fixes as well as some additional features.

 The biggest feature comes in greater support for 4G LTE support for carriers and the ability to conduct transactions such as movie ticket purchases from Fandango following a search for movie times and locations on Siri.
-Apple also did an about face on allowing iTune Match subscribers to access individual songs from iCloud, a feature that was removed in the previous update.
+Apple also did an about-face on allowing iTunes Match subscribers to access individual songs from iCloud, a feature that was removed in the previous update.

 The biggest benefactors of the 6.1 release were 36 new iPhone carriers and 23 new iPad carriers.
 The improvements will impact the iPad, iPhone and iPod Touch and the Apple TV set-up box.